nilayparikh/azsites/README.md

 The `project` and `env` variables set the base project name and environment.
 These will be used to construct resource names.

-The `static_site_config` variable defines a list of static site configurations.
-Each configuration has:
+The `static_site_config` variable defines static site configuration.
+Configuration has:

 - `identifier` - A unique 4 character ID for the site
 - `index_document` - The index page file